Events & workshops

 To learn more about the different neighborhoods in Montreal, you can look at our multilingual site likehome.info.
 This is a website we have created that offers useful information about different aspects of renting an apartment in Montreal and also has an interactive map that displays different neighborhoods with a transit map overlay.
 There’s a super useful feature on the upper-left side that allows you to select neighborhoods that are within a 20-minute commute to campus.
 When you click on a specific neighborhood, it gives you a description of the area, the average rent for different sized apartments and the different metro or bus lines that bring you to campus.

 Some neighbourhoods that are farther from campus but might have some more affordable options are: Park Extension, Hochelaga-Maisonneuve, LaSalle, Ville Emard, and Ahuntsic-Cartierville.
-You can even consider commuting from across the St. Lawrence River, via bus or metro.
-Longueuil, a suburb across the river, can be reached by metro.
+You can even consider commuting from across the St. Lawrence River, via bus, metro, or train (and coming soon, light rail).
+Longueuil and Laval, suburbs across the river, can be reached by metro.

-If you’re expecting to have most of your in-person activities at the Loyola Campus, start by looking at neighbourhoods in the western end of Montreal: Verdun, LaSalle, Notre-Dame-de-Grâce (NDG), Montreal West.
+If you’re expecting to have most of your in-person activities at the Loyola Campus, start by looking at neighbourhoods in the western end of Montreal: Côte-des-Neiges, Côte Saint-Luc, LaSalle, Notre-Dame-de-Grâce (NDG), Montreal West.

 If you’ll be at the SGW Campus more, consider looking in the areas of Hochelaga-Maisonneuve, St-Michel, or in the suburb of Longueuil or Brossard (which connect via metro to downtown Montreal).

-Use a map app to determine what the main transit (metro and bus) routes are in the neighbourhoods that you’re looking at, and try to locate housing close to those routes.
+Use a map app to determine what the main transit routes are in the neighbourhoods that you’re looking at, and try to locate housing close to those routes.

 Quebec has a rent control system, which is unique in Canada.
 What does rent control mean for tenants?